Brendan Gallagher: Montreal Canadiens (2013–2026)

+Vancouver Canucks (2026–present)

+On June 29, 2026, Gallagher was traded to the Vancouver Canucks, ending his 14-year tenure with the Canadiens organization.
+With the Canucks having finished last in the league during the previous season and entering a team rebuild, Gallagher observed that "I hope there are some young players that I can help out, help out expedite their development and certain areas of what being a pro is all about, and hopefully I'll be able to bring that to the group."

 International play

 Internationally, Gallagher first represented Hockey Canada as part of Team Pacific at the 2009 World U-17 Hockey Challenge, earning a silver medal.
 In December 2010, Gallagher was invited to the annual selection camp for the Canadian national junior team, but failed to make the roster after being amongst the initial cuts.
 The following year, Gallagher made the team for the 2012 World Junior Championships, held in his home province of Alberta.
 In the last contest of the preliminary round, he was named his country's player of the game after recording a game-high seven shots on goal in a 3–2 win against the United States.
 Gallagher then recorded a goal and two assists on Canada's last three goals in their semifinal matchup against Russia, helping them get within one goal of erasing a 6–1 deficit.
 Canada went on to capture bronze following a 4–0 defeat over Finland.
 For his part, Gallagher finished the tournament with six points (three goals and three assists), tying for fifth in team scoring, while leading Canada with 35 shots on goal.

-In April 2016, Gallagher was added to the national senior team for the 2016 IIHF World Championship where he scored two goals and three assists for a total of five points in ten games en route to a gold medal victory.
+In April 2016, Gallagher was added to the national senior team for the 2016 World Championship where he scored two goals and three assists for a total of five points in ten games en route to a gold medal victory.